samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 6  - Marketing Analytics Case Study/Introduction to Table Joins.md

   ON names.iid = new_jobs.iid
 WHERE new_jobs.iid IS NOT NULL;

-## ANTI JOIN  looks what exist on the right table and does not exist on the left table then displays
+### ANTI JOIN : looks for items that exist on the right table and does not exist on the left table then displays
 SELECT
   names.iid,
   names.first_name